HEALTH CONSULTANTS LLC

 What happens when I ignore what my body needs?

-the individual begins learning from it.
+Instead of fighting the body, the individual begins learning from it.

 Understanding Inputs and Consequences

-Every substance introduced into the body creates a response.
 Health restoration involves learning to recognize the difference between inputs that support function and those that create burden.

 Food